wqynew/RL-based-navigation/README.md

 * The files in './test/evaluation1' are for cross-scene evaluation; The files in './test/evaluation2' are for cross-target evaluation.

 ## Results
-* Cross-scene Generalization on AI2-THOR
+* Cross-scene generalization on AI2-THOR
 <div align="center">
   <table style="width:100%" border="0">
     <thead>